ardeora-cmu/lab9-MapReduceAndSpark/README_Jumbo2.md

 }
 ```

-Note: If you get an error on the import of java.utils.Array, select File/Invalidate Caches, select all of the options, and then select "Invalidate and Restart".

 8. We need a file to process.
 Right click the project node and select "New File".
 Give the file the name hadoop-lab.txt.